ldtcooper/atom-snippets/README.md

 # Instructions
-1. Open up Atom
-2. Open the *Atom > Snippets...* option in the toolbar
+1. In Atom, open the *Atom > Snippets...* option in the menu bar
-3. Copy and paste the contents of the [snippets.cson](/snippets.cson) file into your snippets.cson file.
+2. Copy and paste the contents of the [snippets.cson](/snippets.cson) file into your snippets.cson file.
-4. Save snippets.cson
+3. Save snippets.cson
-5. Make sure to star this repo.
+4. Make sure to star this repo.

 # Snippets